firebus/posole/README.md

 What's broken?
 --------------

-The high score list is too narrow to display the score rows.
+* The high score list is too narrow to display the score rows.
 I couldn't figure out how to set a width on the Text area.
-You also can't set your name.
-Although you can type into the text field, there seems to be no way to access the text from outside the swf.
-Since Spaceport has no api for an editable text field, the swf is the only easy way to get one.
+* You can't set your name.
+Although you can type into the text field, I wasn't able to figure out how to access the text from outside the swf.
+Since Spaceport has no api function yet for an editable text field, the swf is an neat way to get one.
+I suspect I could make this work by adding a listener inside the swf.

 What else?
 ----------

-jQuery and swftools were also used.
+* jQuery was used for RESTful communication with mongolab
+* swftools was used to build the swf